 This is a foldable baby bath when not in use, and accessibility to get it up and running is super quick, which is the main reason I was drawn to this one over other options.
 Space is at a premium in our apartment, so I didn’t want something bulky.
 The Flexi Bath is quite the opposite.
 It folds up to about 4 inches thick, so I can stick it under the bathroom sink when we’re not using it.
 It’s entirely plastic, so if I’m in a hurry and don’t want to wait for it to air dry, I can wipe it dry with a towel.

-There is also a plug on the bottom so you can drain it directly into the bathtub or sink without having to turn it over to dump it out.
+There is also a drain plug on the bottom so you can empty it directly into the bathtub or sink without having to turn it over to dump it out.
 The size and portability mean I could even use it for a small play pool during the summer months if needed.
 Plus, as she grows older, I can give her baths using less water than it would take to fill the big bathtub.
 Score!

 There is also a Stokke Flexi Bath X-Large model (around $80 for the total price of tub and newborn support) if extra room is needed.